Sinnombre/Miller---Insight-Challenge/README.md

 does not yet allow specifying the lineterminator (it defaults to including both options), so comments with '\r' in them create new lines on reading.
-Running this program first is unnecessary (i.e. the code will accurately complete with the original data), but it will prevent some error messages from being generated.
+Running this program first is unnecessary (i.e. the code will accurately complete with the original data), but it will prevent the generation of some error messages.